 - Avoids skin puncture by syringe needles, eliminating pain and patient visits to a physician.

 - Allows large numbers of patients to be reached through simple dosing and distribution.

-Microneedle-enhanced transdermal delivery is an elegant, efficient and painless method for increasing the skin permeation of many drugs, including ZAN (Figure 1-- above).
+Microneedle-enhanced transdermal delivery is an elegant, efficient and painless method for increasing the skin permeation of many drugs, including zanamivir.
 This system consists of the microneedle component, which will create aqueous channels for the drug to diffuse through and a patch component, which is usually comprised of a hydrogel formulation with optimized salt forms and penetration enhancing excipients, as needed.

 Under a two-year, $600,000 grant awarded by the National Institute of Allergy and Infectious Disease, part of the National Institutes of Health, TSRL and F6 are optimizing formulations of the prototype patches and developing a robust intellectual property portfolio.
 After appropriate flux is established, dermatotoxicology studies are performed to assess skin irritation of the final patches in rabbits.
-We hypothesize that microneedle delivery of ZAN will provide therapeutically efficacious levels to prevent and treat influenza infections in vivo which will be sufficient to open an Investigational Drug Application.
+We expect microneedle delivery to provide therapeutically efficacious levels of zanamivir to prevent and treat influenza infections in vivo from which we plan to open an Investigational Drug Application.

 Easy-Access Treatment for People Suffering from the Flu

 Overview & Treatment Options